Cancer Research UK logo.

 You might have:

 Your surgeon will also remove some of the nearby lymph nodes.
-This helps to reduce the risk of cancer coming back.
+They check if the cancer has spread to them.
 They might need to remove part of some nearby organs to remove all the cancer.
 This depends on how far your cancer has grown.

-You might need to travel to a specialist centre to have your surgery.
+You are likely to need to travel to a specialist centre to have your surgery.

 What type of surgery do I need?